allejo/Intro-To-Web/_lessons/chapter-03/lesson-4-javascript-templates.md

 title: Using JavaScript Templates
 ---

-Up until this point, you have only been working with markup languages, which does not have the same lgoic or functionality as a scripting or programming language my have (e.g. C#, Python, PHP).
+Up until this point, you have only been working with markup languages, which does not have the same logic or functionality as a scripting or programming language my have (e.g. C#, Python, PHP).
 Enter, JavaScript.

 Web pages are static by design, meaning they cannot be change once the page has been loaded and the only way they may change is to reload the page.
 JavaScript allows you manipulate the Document Object Model (DOM), which consists of all of the elements on the page itself.